goatshriek/stumpless/docs/test.md

 in `src/entry.c` will probably be located in `test/function/entry.cpp`.
 There are some exceptions to this.
 For example, memory leak testing is in the `test/function/leak` directory, and tests that must have a clean state are in in the `test/function/startup` directory.
-But when looking for a test, the best place to start is just `test/function`.
+But when looking for a regular functionality test, the best place to start is just `test/function`.

 Individual tests should be focused on specific functionality of a single library feature.
 This focus is important to allow issues to be quickly identified when a